 To derive the expression for gyroscopic precession frequency, we need to resort to post-Newtonian approximation given that it is a higher order effect \cite{weinberg2014gravitation}.
-So, in considering a motion of a particle in the above metric, we shall consider terms upto order $\dfrac{\vec{v}^4}{r}$ where $\vec{v}$ is the velocity and $r$ is the radial distance of the particle.
+So, in considering a motion of a particle in the above metric, we shall consider terms up to order $\dfrac{\vec{v}^4}{r}$ where $\vec{v}$ is the velocity and $r$ is the radial distance of the particle.
 We will derive the complete precession frequency and then later, we will make the distinction between the Lense--Thirring part and the geodetic part.\\\\ The equation of motion of a particle is given by the so called geodesic equation.

-where $\Gamma_{\nu\lambda}^{\mu}$ is the affine or the Levi--Civita connections and $\tau$ is a scalar parameter parametrising the geodesics.
-In principle, $\tau$ can be any scalar parameter but in our particular case, $d\tau$ will be taken to be the proper time.
+where $\Gamma_{\nu\lambda}^{\mu}$ are the affine or the Levi--Civita coefficients and $\tau$ is the proper time.
 From the geodesic equation and by employing the product rule of derivatives, we can compute the acceleration of the particle trivially as \cite{weinberg2014gravitation}

 where $dt$ is the time.
 This can be further expounded as